HarvardOpenData/HODP-Docs/docs/python-intermediate.md

 By: Yijiang Zhao & Matthew Qu

 This guide assumes a basic knowledge of Python and Python syntax.
-If you need a reference or a refresher, check out HODP's Python for beginners [here](https://www.google.com/).
+If you need a reference or a refresher, check out HODP's Python for beginners [here](https://docs.hodp.org/docs/python).
-TODO: update link when finished

 ## File I/O